Alcohol and cancer risk

 We have strong scientific evidence that all types of alcoholic drinks are a cause of several types of cancer:

 Lots of people in the UK drink more than this, but cutting down could make a big difference to your health.
-For example, we could prevent about 1 in 5 breast cancer cases – 11,000 cases a year – by not drinking alcohol.

 What is a ‘drink’?

 A drink contains about 10–15 grams of alcohol, so one drink is the same as:

 - Half a pint of normal strength beer, lager or cider

 - One 25ml measure of spirits such as vodka or whisky